 Step 5: Top with the toasted pinenuts and an extra sprinkle of parmesan if desired.
 Serve immediately as a cold pasta salad or let it chill in the fridge for a more refreshing, summer-inspired dish (the flavours will continue to develop overnight).

 YES!
-Meal prepping pesto orzo pasta salad is an easy way to have a balanced, high-protein meal ready to go, it's even included in a Weekly Meal Plan with instructions on how to make multiple recipes at once.
+Meal prepping salads (especially ones with orzo like my Balsamic chicken and orzo) is an easy way to have a balanced, high-protein meal ready to go, it's even included in a Weekly Meal Plan with instructions on how to make multiple recipes at once.
 The silken tofu in the creamy basil pesto not only keeps it light but also adds extra protein, making it a more filling meal prep option compared to traditional cream-based pasta salads.

 If you want more meal prep information, check out my Meal Prep for Beginners post and my Meal Prep Basics E-Book.